Member rights and responsibilities

 You have the right to:

-• Relay a concern or report potential fraud, waste or abuse practices by providers or your plan.
+- Relay a concern or report potential fraud, waste or abuse practices by providers or your plan.
 We serve many vision plans; we need to know yours in order to understand your concern.
 We recommend calling the Customer Care Center number listed on your ID card to relay concerns or report fraud, waste or abuse by a provider or your plan.
-If you prefer to report anonymously, call 1.888.885.3348 or visit luxotticaspeakup.com.
+If you prefer to report anonymously, call 844.303.0229 or navigate to the online form speakup.essiloluxottica.com and choose EyeMed as the brand.
 Remember to identify your plan, so we may begin addressing your concern immediately.

 Your responsibilities include: